Skip to Content

 Contact Us

-At Noble Dental, we recognize that while sleep apnea and snoring share similarities, they are distinct conditions requiring specialized treatment.
-That’s why we partner with EOS Dental Sleep, where Dr. Marc Levin focuses on providing advanced solutions for both conditions.
+At Noble Dental, we recognize that while sleep apnea and snoring share some similarities, they are distinct conditions that require specialized treatment.
+That’s why we partner with EOS Dental Sleep to provide advanced solutions for both conditions.
 Many patients struggle with CPAP therapy due to discomfort or inconvenience, which is why oral appliance therapy offers a highly effective, non-invasive alternative.
-These custom-fit mouthguards—exclusively available at our Opus location—prevent airway obstruction, allowing for easier breathing and a more restful night’s sleep.
+These custom-fit mouthguards—available exclusively at our Opus location—prevent airway obstruction, making breathing easier and helping ensure a more restful night’s sleep.

-Dr. Levin understands that no single solution works for everyone.
+No single solution works for everyone.
 We carefully select the most appropriate oral appliance for each patient, ensuring a comfortable and effective fit.
-Our team is also well-versed in insurance coverage and will assist in maximizing your reimbursement while answering any questions about treatment costs.
+Our team is also well-versed in insurance coverage and will help maximize your reimbursement while answering any questions about treatment costs.
 If you’re looking for a CPAP alternative or seeking relief from snoring and sleep apnea, our dedicated sleep apnea line can help guide you to the right solution.

 01.